42mandychen/dsa.js/README.md

 # dsa.js
-Implementation of common data structures and algorithms in JavaScript with modern ES6 and plus.
+Implementations of common data structures and algorithms in JavaScript with modern ES6 and plus.

 ## Run Code